 |Delta SkyMiles||1 SkyMile per USD spent|

-Based on our points valuations and the AUD:USD exchange rate at time of writing (June 2019), I would value the Avios earn opportunity at more than triple the others (4.5% cashback).
+Based on our points valuations and the AUD:USD exchange rate at the time of writing (June 2019), I would value the Avios earn opportunity at more than triple the others (4.5% cashback).
 Qantas would give you an effective cashback of 1.4% and Delta 1.2%.

 In detail: how to earn Qantas Points with Airbnb stays